Leszczon/covid-web-app/README.md

 Made for an engineering thesis at the Warsaw University of Technology.

-Look of the app:
+Main page:

 ![alt text](https://github.com/Leszczon/covid-web-app/blob/main/images/wyglad.png)

-Local data: graph, histogram and table regarding cases, deaths and recoveries in a chosen country
+Local data: graph, histogram and table regarding cases, deaths and recoveries in a chosen country (as shown on main page)

 Global data: same as local data, but for the whole world